For an extended interview with Andrea, listen to this episode of the THE DRINK CULTURE Podcast:

 A. Definitely walking or biking on the Cultural Trail.
 Sometimes that will take us downtown to White River State Park and the Canal; sometimes that will take us to Fountain Square and we’ll play around there.
 When we’re feeling very adventurous, we’ll bike all the way to Broad Ripple and enjoy ice cream and other fun restaurants, like Public Greens.

 A. I would say Mass Ave because there’s great shopping and restaurants.
-You can relax at Indy Reads Books, put your feet up, and have a cup of coffee.
 You can spend hours and hours shopping and going into all the great places.
 Meeting shop owners is the best part, and talking to people who are passionate about what they’re doing.
 Having a glimpse of their dreams coming true is cool to see.
 At IndyFringe, the comedy and magic shows are really fun for adults, as well as kids.
 They bring in people from all over the country to perform.

 A. Definitely Wildwood Market.
 It has lovely foods and flowers, and it’s a great place to grab a quick lunch.
 They have great sandwiches, soups, and salads.
 The people behind the counter are incredibly knowledgeable.
 Homespun is my go-to local shop for any type of gifts or fun items, like clothing for myself and jewelry.